 Most of our kids with special needs LOVE trains!
 “TRAIN” is one of the first signs I teach the kids who come to see me who are non-verbal or really struggling with communication and speech.

 I love how this letter activity encourages messy, sensory play.
 How fun!
 When you’re done with this dirt and rocks playdough activity, why not go outside and play with some real dirt?!
+Many of our favorite autism activities involve play dough.

 - Fish Bowl Playdough Mat (Free Printable)